nabil34000/schatzhauser/README.md

 }
 ```

-This lives inside ./internal/protect to break a cycle between ./internal/server/routes.go and ./internal/handlers/.
+This lives inside ./internal/protect to break a cycle between ./internal/server/routes.go and ./internal/handlers.

 The rest is just Go code.
-Inside a handler an active guard will emit an HTTP response and exit earlier via return
+Inside a handler an active guard will emit an HTTP response and return false.
+The handler exits before business logic via return:

 ```
 for _, g := range h.Guards {